 There is currently no campus-wide date for researchers and scholars who are working remotely to return to campus.
 You should continue working from home until central leadership determines the timeline for a gradual resumption of campus activities.

-In the meantime, the Office of the Vice President for Research (OVPR) is working closely with collegiate Associate Deans for Research (ADRs), who in turn will be reaching out to you to guide the creation of a detailed plan, which must be submitted and reviewed before your return to campus will be considered.
+In the meantime, the Office of the Vice President for Research (OVPR) is working closely with collegiate Associate Deans for Research (ADRs), who in turn will be reaching out to you to guide the creation of a detailed plan, which must be submitted and reviewed by the PI's ADR before your return to campus will be considered.

 All plans must adhere to these Guidelines and Considerations [clicking downloads a Word document] but must also account for the unique conditions in particular buildings and work spaces; faculty working in the performing arts, for example, will have vastly different considerations than those working in laboratory settings.

 Until your plan is approved and campus leadership has determined that adequate health and safety measures are in place for campus, OVPR’s ramp-down guidelines remain in effect.